moby/moby/docs/sources/reference/commandline/cli.md

     Attach to a running container

       --no-stdin=false    Do not attach STDIN
-      --sig-proxy=true    Proxy all received signals to the process (non-TTY mode only).
-SIGCHLD, SIGKILL, and SIGSTOP are not proxied.
+      --sig-proxy=true    Proxy all received signals to the process

 The `attach` command lets you view or interact with any running container's primary process (`pid 1`).